cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

      - ``GET <base-url>/namespaces/default/apps/HelloWorld/workers/DataWorker/instances``
        ``instances``
    * - Description
-     - Retrieve the number of instances of the Worker *DataWorker* in the Application *HelloWorld* in the namespace *default*
+     - Retrieve the number of instances of the worker *DataWorker* in the Application *HelloWorld* in the namespace *default*

 .. _rest-program-runs: